-Eau Claire’s Northwoods Brewpub and Grill bills itself as first microbrewery/brewpub in west central Wisconsin.
+Osseo's Northwoods Brewpub and Grill bills itself as first microbrewery/brewpub in west central Wisconsin.
 Housed in a sprawling cedar-framed structure, Northwoods Brewpub’s seven-barrel brewing system produces a variety of different craft beers and sodas.
-The pubs food menu reflects the Northwoods theme, offering bison burgers, elk steaks and fried bluegill, as well as standard sandwiches and entrees.
+The pubs food menu compliments their craft beer selection with thick and juicy burgers, pizza and tasty appetizers.

 Tour: Stevens Point Brewery

 Head east about 1 hour for Stevens Point, where there is one Wisconsin brewery with a history longer than Leinenkugel’s – the Stevens Point Brewery.
 Producer of one of the first lagers ever made in the United States, the Stevens Point Brewery was founded in 1857 and is the fifth-oldest privately owned brewery in the nation.
 How’s this for perspective?
 Stevens Point Brewery provided beer to Union troops during the Civil War!

 The facility’s 45-minute tour gives a detailed history of the Stevens Point Brewery and includes visits to the brewing, aging, packaging and warehouse facilities.
 As part of the tour, guests visit the Point Hospitality Room to sample existing beers, new beers and gourmet soft drinks.